jmcolella/job_queue_project/README.md

 ## Expectations ##

 You may implement your solution in any language you like.
 This is intended to be a fun opportunity for you to showcase your skills rather than a contest to see who can get the lowest score.
+A suggested approach is to keep delay turns at 0 and optimize for machine cost, then add delay turns to your solution.

 Some questions to consider:
 1. This is an NP hard problem, what heuristic have you chosen to approximate the optimal solution, why?
 2. What data structures did you use?
 Why?
 3. How did you organize your code?
+Can you easily specify the relative cost of running a machine and a delay turn?

 Please discuss, but don't implement the following:
 1. What is the run time complexity of your algorithm (expressed as m machines and n jobs)?